scipipe/scipipe/docs/writing_workflows.md

 Now we need to provide some way for scipipe to figure out a suitable file name for each of the files propagating through the "network" of processes.
-This can be done using special convenience methods on the processes, starting with `SetPath...`.
+This can be done using special convenience methods on the processes, starting with `SetOut...`.
 There are a few variants, of which two of them are shown here.

 ```go
 // Configure output file path formatters for the processes created above